serkankas/Django_Notes/DjangoRestAPI.md

 with that applied to a folder, you can use your mixin while you creating your class like ```class RandomClassView(RandomMixin)```.
 Also, you can create variety mixin for other things as well like, querysets, serializer_classes, lookup_fields, etc.

+> ViewSet & Routers

+Let's think about creating some apis.
+For simple situation, we will create CRUD by ourselves.
+However, there is a shortcut (yet less optional) way to do it.
+Which is called ViewSet & Routers.
+The part start @3:14:00 - @3:26:00